TartanMalcolm/Dreamcatching/README.md

 ### Verbs

-    - Devining - a method to ascertain exactly what Dave wants from what Dave actually says
-    - Assessing - a method which requires a value assessment criterior, and which applies that criterior at run time to a help or output.
+    - Evaluating - a method to compare a Help to a list of standards, and report back on how well that Help meets each of those standards.
     - Contributing - a method of storing a help alongside that help's history.
 I.e. what did that help refer to or rely on to come into existence.
     - Jittering - a method of taking in a stuck, searching helps, combining those, generating any required wrapping to make it coherent and allowing Hal to present it to Dave in response to a request by Dave.
     - Attributing - a method to decide, at this point in time, what the relative value to Dave a Jitter was, and to express that as a dynamic (ie just in time) cap table.
 Taking that dynamic cap table it applies  real world numbers to it (e.g. cash, kudos), and recording or distributing that value.